Time to Start the 2018 – 2019 School year

 A little about me.
-I am originally from Wisconsin and have been living in Colorado for the past 11 years.
+I am originally from Wisconsin and have been living in Colorado for the past 12 years.
 Before teaching in WI I was in the Peace Corps for 2.5 years also teaching math, this was one of the best experiences I had and really made me want to get into teaching when I returned home and have enjoyed it ever since.
 In the Peace Corps I came to realize students are the same all over the world.
 They want to learn, they act very similar and will give you there best if you ask them.
 I have a few pictures posted in my room from my time in the Peace Corps in Ghana Coastal West Africa.
 Feel free to ask questions about my time there and I am glad to share my experience throughout the year.
 My first two years in Colorado I taught at Grandview High School in Cherry Creek and then taught for two years at Welby New technology High School in the Mapleton School district.
-I have enjoyed all the schools I have taught at, but definitely like the staff and administration the most here at DSA.
+I have enjoyed all the schools I have taught at, but definitely enjoy the students, staff and administration the most here at DSA.

 I have always enjoyed math and like to share stories of my struggles in math with students to show that even if you struggle with something you can still reach your goals.
 I have a Bachelors degree in Mathematics from UW Eau Claire, I have my teaching degree from UW Milwaukee and I have my Masters in Computer Science Education from Cardinal Stritch University.

 I try to make myself as available as possible, if you have questions emailing me is usually the quickest way to get a response.
-I will return phone calls within 24hrs as well.
+I will return phone calls and emails within 48 hrs.

 The best place to get information about your grade, upcoming assignments, tests and quizzes go to infinite campus.
 I do my best to have this planed out for about a week or more and update as soon as possible.
 I do enter grades within a day of collecting assignments.
-I also post the tentative outline on my website with assignments and what we will be covering throughout the year and tentative test dates.
+On my webstie I will post the outline of what we will be covering throughout the year and tentative test dates.
 I will also post basic outlines of my notes, these are not substitutes for the notes we take in class, but a good outline of what we did.
-I do not update this as often as infinite campus so make sure you look at both.
+I do not update the website as much as infinite campus so make sure you look at both.

 Attendance – make sure you contact the office when absent, also check my website or infinite campus to determine what you missed that day and what the assignments are, if you can’t find the information you can email me and I will let you know what we did.
-If you are going to be gone for a long time make sure you contact Mr. Loera to complete the correct paperwork and let admin know.
+If you are going to be gone for a long time make sure you contact the office about extended absence forms to completed.
 If you are absent from class I do send emails home to check, especially if you are not excused from missing class.